UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 The following limitations currently exist:

 - No support for accessing multi-dimensional arrays in response parsing e.g., `{array[0][0]}`.
 - No support for array iteration in response parsing.
 - No support for adding custom arrays into response metadata.
--   No support for parameter-based API endpoints i.e., if the service has two endpoints that take the same parameters and return the same response, they **must** be defined in separate schemas under different names.
+- URLs can only have parameter-based endpoints after _all_ fixed endpoints.
 - No support for map iteration.

 Array iteration can be achieved by duplicating the desired section of the `message` n times, increasing the array index in the duplicated section by the desired increment.
 Prior knowledge about the size of the array returned is required.